 Want to inspire someone to eat less meat?
 Or are you looking for a gift for a seasoned vegetarian or vegan?
 Here is a pick some of my favourite vegetarian and vegan cookbooks published this year.
 Let me know in the Comments box below if I have missed your favourite.

-This delicious curried butternut squash soup makes such a comforting...
+This delicious butternut squash quinoa casserole makes an easy and...

 This Quorn Hotpot zero waste recipe is designed to make...